What Does it Take to Be a Food Server?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In the United States, there were 263,800 jobs for Food Server in 2016.
+There were about 263,800 jobs for Food Server in 2016 (in the United States).
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 26,900 new jobs for Food Server by 2026.
-There will be an estimated 43,100 positions for Food Server per year.
+Due to new job openings and attrition, there will be an average of 43,100 job openings in this field each year.